eericleong/v2t-poc/README.md

    - A unique UUID for tracking
 3. A second webhook is polled in intervals until transcription is complete
 4. Once available, the transcript is shown in a preformatted viewer with syntax highlighting
+5. Output files such as transcript, summary and slide are available in your Google Drive
+6. A formatted email will appear in your inbox

 ---